garciart/hello-os/README-3.md

 </p><p>
 <h3>Step 3 - Put It All Together</h3>
 </p><p>
 Now that our bootloader and kernel are complete, we will use NASM to compile and link our code into a disk image file (i.e., a bootable disk).
-Follow the instructions in <a href="hello-world-part-2.html" rel="noopener noreferrer" title="Hello, World - Part II">Hello, World - Part II</a> to open a command window in the c:\hello_os directory and input the following commands:
+Follow the instructions in <a href="/README-2.md" title="Hello, World - Part II">Hello, World - Part II</a> to open a command window in the c:\hello_os directory and input the following commands:
 </p><p>
 <pre>c:\nasm\nasm.exe -f bin -o bootloader.img bootloader.asm
 c:\nasm\nasm.exe -f bin -o kernel.img kernel.asm